Purple Sandpiper (Calidris maritima)

 The Purple Sandpiper is a medium-sized wading birds that is larger, stockier and darker than a Dunlin.
 It is mainly dark grey above and whitish below.
 It has a downcurved beak and short bright orange legs.
 In flight, it shows a thin white wing-stripe.

-They nest on the ground either elevated on rocks or in lower damp locations.
+It nests on the ground either elevated on rocks or in lower damp locations.
 The males makes several scrapes; the female chooses one and lays 3 or 4 eggs.

 The male takes the major responsibility for incubation and tending the chicks.
 The young feed themselves.